 \Cref{thm:dr_bound} shows that the adaptive controller keeps the true state distribution within a Wasserstein ball around the nominal distribution, thereby certifying the system-side ambiguity set used for planning.
-While this result characterizes the uncertainty in the system state, the environment state distribution is typically unknown and must be estimated from data.
-The following lemma provides a finite-sample bound on the Wasserstein distance between the true environment state distribution and its empirical estimate.
+While this result characterizes the effects of the epistemic uncertainties on the system state, the environmental state distribution still remains to be estimated from data.
+The following lemma provides a finite-sample bound on the Wasserstein distance between the true environmental state distribution and its empirical estimate.